inigolabs/inigolabs.github.io/docs/deployment/docker_compose.md

 # Docker Compose

-  **Note:** this code snippet includes a starwars graphql example instance, make sure to replace with your own service.
+  **Note:** this code snippet includes a starwars graphql example instance, make sure to replace it with your own service.

   1. Create a `docker-compose.yml` file